-- She confirmed that said permission has been implemented, as documented in subsequent planning applications for Mile Flat Farm and confirmed during the site visit on 10th February.
-Within permission 07/01309/FUL, Mrs Posillico high-lighted that condition 3 removed permitted development rights for gates, fences and walls; she also provided the red line boundary for the permission, which includes the current area of the southern property boundary where the closed board fence has been erected. - Mrs Posillico reiterated that the deadline for removing the closed board fence remains 20th February. - She informed Mr Mills-Pereira and Mr Quigley that if the fence is not removed, Enforcement Notices would be served on both parties for unauthorised closed board fencing.
+• She confirmed that said permission has been implemented, as documented in subsequent planning applications for Mile Flat Farm and confirmed during the site visit on 10th February.
+Within permission 07/01309/FUL, Mrs Posillico high-lighted that condition 3 removed permitted development rights for gates, fences and walls; she also provided the red line boundary for the permission, which includes the current area of the southern property boundary where the closed board fence has been erected.

+- Mrs Posillico reiterated that the deadline for removing the closed board fence remains 20th February. - She informed Mr Mills-Pereira and Mr Quigley that if the fences were not removed, and post-and-rail fencing installed, Enforcement Notices would be served on both parties for unauthorised closed board fencing.